Knights-of-Dev/Snowgrave-Counter/README.md

 # Snowgrave-Counter
 A simple Python program to count anything you want.
 Change the settings in config.json to your heart's content!
 ## How to download?
-On the right, click on the latest release.
-Download ONLY the .zip file by clicking on it.
-Finally, unzip the .zip file and there you go!
+On the right, under "Releases", click on the latest release.
+Download ONLY the '.zip' file by clicking on the '.zip'.
+Finally, unzip the '.zip' file and there you go!
 ## How to run?
 Run ```main.py``` to get the counter.
+Usually you double click the '.py' file on anywhere but the name (double-clicking the name renames it).
 ## How to exit?
 Click on the counter and press the ```esc``` key.
 ## How to count it?